conti748/cryceleb2023/README.md

 You can find:
 - evaluation: a notebook to evaluate the performance of the trained network and reproduce the performance achieved in the competition on the dev and test sets.
 - training: a notebook to reproduce the training of the network, allowing you to fine-tune the model using triplet-loss.
-- technical approach: a technical report detailing the approach used in this solution, providing in-depth insights into the methodology and techniques employed.
+- technical report: a technical discussion detailing the approach used in this solution, providing in-depth insights into the methodology and techniques employed.

 By exploring the provided notebooks and technical report, you can gain a comprehensive understanding of the proposed solution and further contribute to advancements in audio analysis and verification.

-## Evaluation
-The notebook evaluate.ipynb us

-## Training

-To train the model, follow these steps:

-## Technical Approach
+## Technical Report

+### CryCeleb challenge

+The evaluation set consists of pairs of baby cry recordings from the time of birth and the time of discharge from the hospital.
+The task is to predict if both pairs come from the same baby.

+### CryCeleb base-line approach

+XXXXXX

+### Proposed Solution

 The proposed solution introduces the following key improvements over the baseline approach:

 1) Training an embedding with Triplet Loss: